Jean-Beru/fos-http-cache-cloudfront/README.md

 ### Initialize dependency

-First, create an instance of `Aws\CloudFront\CloudFrontClient` to allow the invalidator to make requests.
+First, create an instance of `AsyncAws\CloudFront\CloudFrontClient` to allow the proxy to make requests.
 See [aws-sdk-php documentation](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.AwsClient.html#___construct)
 for more information.